pyenv/pyenv-virtualenvwrapper/README.md

 Because virtualenvwrapper is depending on python, you must first install at least one version of python.

-For example, install `2.7.3` and set it as `global` in pyenv.
+For example, install `2.7.6` and set it as `global` in pyenv.

-    $ pyenv install 2.7.3
+    $ pyenv install 2.7.6
-    $ pyenv global 2.7.3
+    $ pyenv global 2.7.6

 (NOTICE: virtualenvwrapper will not work if you remove the python version which is bound to virtualenvwrapper.)

-### Installing virtualenvwrapper

-Installing virtualenvwrapper into your python.

-    $ pip install virtualenvwrapper
-    $ pyenv rehash

-(NOTICE: if you have multiple python versions in pyenv, it is better to install virtualenvwrapper into all the versions of python which you want to work with virtualenvwrapper.)

 ### Installing pyenv-virtualenvwrapper as a pyenv plugin